 This course is a continuation of General Biology I. General Biology deals with the phenomenon of life as is manifested in all types of living organisms.
 Evolution, diversity of life, ecology and the functioning of the organ systems are among topics covered.
+This course fulfills 3 hours of the laboratory science portion of both the Core and Ethos (PG2) general education requirements.

-Prerequisite: BIOL 1101 Co-requisite: BIOL 1102 L
+Prerequisite: BIOL 1101

+Co-requisite: BIOL 1102 L